finger563/CS283Project/README.md

 spring 2013 CS283 Computer Networks class.

-The program is a networked 3D first person game in which the player can use the mouse and keyboard to move and look in a 3D virtual environment.
-The player can connect to a server, and will be able to chat with, see, and interact with other players on that server.
+The program is a networked 3D first person game in which the player can use the mouse and keyboard to move and look and shoot in a 3D virtual environment.
+The player can connect to a server, and can chat with, see, and interact with other players on that server.
+The server determines the world which the players load, and runs the collision detection on the dynamic objects (players and shots), maintaining the state for all dynamic objects in the game.

 The rendering code for this projet is written from scratch, and only uses a small subset of OpenGL in order to have access to a pixel buffer.
 The vector/matrix